RobinHerbots/Inputmask/README.md

 #### Default masking definitions

   - 9 : numeric
-  - a : alfabetic
+  - a : alphabetic
-  - * : alfanumeric
+  - * : alphanumeric

 There are more definitions defined within the extensions.
 You can find info within the js-files or by further exploring the options.